Thelaxman/Transit-Gateway-AWS/README.md

 -Access to multiple regions

 ### Setup Instructions
--Step 1:Creating VPC in different region(atleast 2).
+- Step 1:Creating VPC in different region(atleast 2).
--Step 2:Launching multiple instances using the public subnets in those regions.
+- Step 2:Launching multiple instances using the public subnets in those regions.
+-